-Definition: Cover Page
+Definition: Cover page

+The topic of the paper and the course name are always included on the title page, regardless of the format used.
+As the name suggests, it is placed at the front of the paper and is the first thing your professor will see when they receive your paper.
 When writing an academic paper, you have to adhere to certain established standards.
-A cover page is required for many papers as it introduces the professor to the project.
-In this article, we will look at the different types of cover pages and their formats.
+A cover page is required for many papers, as it introduces the professor to the project.
+In this article, we will look at the different types and their formats.

-Essentials of a Cover Page
+Essentials of a cover page

 A cover page requires: